Kozea/pygal/docs/documentation/custom_styles.rst

 (See the `default css <https://github.com/Kozea/pygal/blob/master/pygal/css/>`_)

-NB: Now the css rules are prefixed by an unique id, to prevent collisions when including several svg dirctly into a web page.
-You can disable it with the `no_prefix` option.
+NB: Now the css rules are prefixed by an unique id, to prevent collisions when including several svg directly into a web page.
+You can disable it with the ``no_prefix`` option.

 .. pygal-code::